brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 2. Tuple-like: those tupes that specialize `std::tuple_size`, `std::tuple_element`,
 and either provide a member or non-member `get()`.

-3. Types where all of there members are public members of the same class (approximately).
+3. Types where all of their members are public members of the same class (approximately).

 The problem with the tuple-like protocol here is that we need to instantiate